-The latter point (using data on Jews by religion to estimate Jews without religion) is important in view of attempts to estimate Jewish populations based in surveys which, as they do, include Jewish as one option in a question on religious identity (Magidin de Kramer et al. 2018, Hackett

-2014).
-Those estimates may be quite accurate but the further attempt to extrapolate the "real" number of Jews from sources that only deal with religion-instead of directly ascertaining the multivariate nature of Jewish identification-tend to be at best speculative.
-The 2013 Pew survey (Pew Research Center 2013) indeed found one million persons (600,000 adults and 400,000 children) who they reported as no religion and partly Jewish, thus reaching the total of 6.7 million designated in the Pew report as the net Jewish population estimate.
+The latter point (using data on Jews by religion to estimate Jews of no religion) is important in view of attempts to estimate Jewish populations based in surveys which, as they do, include Jewish as one option in a question on religious identity (Magidin de Kramer et al. 2018, Hackett 2014).
+In the SSRI meta-analysis, Jewish population is assessed at the county level through a logistic regression model that predicts the likelihood an adult identifies as Jewish when asked their religion.
+Factors involved in weighting across the sample of surveys in the model include geographic distribution, sex, age, race/ethnicity, and educational attainment.
+The model is fit using Bayesian Multilevel estimation with post-stratification (BMP) (SSRI 2019c).
+In other words, Jewishness of an individual is determined by a blind statistical iteration whose margin of error can be substantial, and not through a direct investigation of the personal religious or otherwise cultural identity of the interviewees.
+Even if the Jews by religion estimates were accurate. the further attempt to extrapolate the "real" number of Jews from sources that only deal with religion-instead of directly ascertaining the multivariate nature of Jewish identification-are at best speculative.
+The SSRI estimate of 4.4 million adults Jews by religion in 2019 was guite similar to the 4.2 million found by the 2013 Pew survey (Pew Research Center 2013).
+The SSRI estimate then, while rejecting the reliability of national surveys like Pew, built its own models of the proportion of persons of Jewish origin who declare not to have a religion.
+The 2013 Pew survey-besides 5.1 million Jews by religion (4.2 million adults and 900,000 children)-indeed found 600,000 persons (500,000 adults and 100,000 children) with no religion and Jewish, and one million persons (600,000 adults and 400,000 children) with no religion and partly Jewish (DellaPergola 2015b).
+The total of 6.7 million designated in the Pew report as the net Jewish population estimate included that million.
 A further 2.4 million non-Jewish adults with 1.5 million children, for a total of 3.9 million, reported a Jewish background.
-Of these, about one-third had at least one Jewish parent (Pew Research Center 2013), thus raising the total population with at least one Jewish parent (JPP) to about 8 million (6.7 + 1.3).
+Of these, about one-third had at least one Jewish parent (Pew Research Center 2013), thus raising the total population with at least one Jewish parent (PJP) to about 8 million (6.7 + 1.3).
 The about two-thirds with a Jewish background who did not have a Jewish parent, further expanded the collective to 10.6 million.
 An additional 1.2 million non-Jewish adults reported some Jewish affinity, raising the figure to 11.8 million, not including the children of the latter group.
-Some of these broader definitions better conform to the findings produced by local compilations and national meta analyses.
+Some of these broader definitions better conform to our Jewish parents, Jewish enlarged, or Law of Return population definitions.

-The 2013 Pew study actually confirmed some well-known demographic patterns among US Jews, namely postponed marriage, non-marriage, and small family size (Barack Fishman and Cohen 2017; Hartman 2017).
-Intermarriage was assessed at 58% of the latest marriage cohorts based on an extended Jewish population definition implying an increase from previous cohorts.
-Identification with Judaism among children of intermarriages, though on the increase (Sasson et al. 2017), continued to fall below the 50% of all such children and younger adults nationally, which would be the precondition to maintain demographic stability or even determine quantitative gains from intermarriage (Rebhun 2013; Barack Fishman 2004; Dashefsky with Heller 2008; Phillips 2013 and 2018).
-Seven percent of the children raised in in-married households are being raised as non-Jews (probably children from previous marriages) versus 67% among intermarried couples.
+The 2013 Pew study actually confirmed some well-known demographic patterns of US Jews, namely postponed marriage, non-marriage, and small family size (Barack Fishman and Cohen 2017; Hartman 2017).
+Intermarriage was assessed at 58% of the latest marriage cohorts based on an extended Jewish population definition and showing an increase over previous cohorts.
+Identification with Judaism among children of intermarriages, though on the increase (Sasson et al. 2017), continued to fall below the 50% of all such children and younger adults nationally, which would be the precondition to maintain demographic stability or even determine quantitative gains from intermarriage (Barack Fishman 2004; Dashefsky with Heller 2008; Rebhun 2013; Phillips 2013 and 2018).
+Seven percent of the children raised in in-married households were raised as non-Jews (probably children from previous marriages) versus 67% among intermarried couples.